 Research Experience for Undergraduates (REU)

 Apply now for a $5000 undergraduate summer fellowship in surface engineering.
 REU Fellows will have the opportunity to perform research in state-of-the-art laboratories with faculty mentors, visit local high-tech companies and plan for their careers.

 Research is in the broad area of Surface Engineering, with applications in Sensing, Energy and Nanoelectronics.
 Participating faculty mentors and research labs are listed on the Projects page.
-Most research will be performed in the in the Natural Sciences and Engineering Research Laboratory, which houses many state-of-the-art laboratories.
+Most research will be performed in the Natural Sciences and Engineering Research Laboratory, which houses many state-of-the-art laboratories.
 Fellows will make use of on-site shared facilities, including a 5000 sq. ft. class 10,000 clean room fully equipped for semiconductor device fabrication, a comprehensive suite of high-resolution microscopy and nano-characterization tools, and advanced electrical characterization facilities, as well as the extensive instrumentation and resources maintained by individual research groups.

 The Program will run from May 30th to August 4th.

 Fellows will live on campus and perform research in one of the mentors' labs.
 In addition to research, Program activities will include:

 - introductory short-course in surface engineering and materials science